example42/example42.github.io/_drafts/2020-xx-yy-deploy-puppet-infrastructure-in-hetzner-cloud.md

       'demo1'  = { ip = '10.0.1.2', role = 'demo',   server_Type = 'cx11', accces_level = 'all_keys'   }
     }

+Note: access\_level is work in progress.
+At the moment we deploy all keys to all machines.

 ## Your own control-repo

-When using you own control-repository you want to be sure that you have the bootstrapping script for the infrastructure in `/bin/bootstrap/cloud_init.sh`.
+When using you own control-repository you want to be sure that you have the bootstrapping scripts for the infrastructure:

+- `bin/puppet_set_external_facts.sh`
+- `bin/puppet_set_trusted_facts.sh`
+- `bin/puppet_install.sh`
+- `bin/bootstrap/cloud_init.sh`.

-This file gets executed by cloud provisioning.
+These files gets executed by cloud provisioning.

+You can find the working files at our [Puppet Infrastructure Construction Kit](https://github.com/example42/psick)

+## Running terraform

+First check that all data is available:

+    terraform plan

+If no errors show up, you can initiate the deployment:

+    terraform deploy

 Happy puppetizing and terraforming,